jocelynewalker/STA380/Walker_Jocelyne_Exercises.md

 Austin.
 Instead, we *can* **match our data in order to balance the green and non-green building groups.**

-The goal of our analysis is to eliminate those 8 confounding variables described above like age, size, and class.
+The goal of our analysis is to adjust for those 8 confounding variables described above like age, size, and class.
 The matching process entails:

 -   For each green building, finding a non-green building that is very